Reconciliation through Indigenous Education

 Thank you for your interest in the third offering of the UBC MOOC – Reconciliation through Indigenous Education.
 This online course is delivered using the edX platform, and below you’ll find some useful information regarding the edX platform, the commitments for this course and how to register.
 We recommend you watch the introductory video, and read the full description on the course.

-If you miss registering before the course begins, you can still register up to February 24th.
+If you missed registering before the course begins, you can still register up to February 21.
 Read “When Does Registration Close?” below for details.

 Now, let’s see if we can answer your questions in the FAQs below!